 Dundarave Hole by Hole – Just Amazing

-In my first post from a recent trip to Prince Edward Island I featured a hole by hole post on the wonderful course at Mill River.
+In my first post from a trip to Prince Edward Island a few years ago I featured a hole by hole post on the wonderful course at Mill River.
 From here Alison I moved east to Brudenell River Resort.
-While the resort itself is closed this year due to the Covid restrictions that have prevented it from getting the temporary foreign workers it relies upon to complement its staff, the two resort golf courses, Brudenell River and Dundarave are very much open.
-It is unfortunate that many off islanders think that the whole thing is shut down and don’t bother to check with the golf courses to determine their status.
+While the resort itself was closed due to the Covid restrictions that have prevented it from getting the temporary foreign workers it relies upon to complement its staff, the two resort golf courses, Brudenell River and Dundarave were very much open.
+It was unfortunate that many off islanders thought that the whole resort was shut down and don’t bother to check with the golf courses to determine their status.
 While we didn’t get to stay at the resort, we did stay at an equally good option only minutes away.

 Brudenell Fairways Chalets